Fleker/android-boilerplate/com/felkertech/n/boilerplate/README.md

     else
       Log.d(TAG, "This isn't a TV!");

-## ConnectionUtils
+# ConnectionUtils
-This class gives a few helper methods to
+This class gives a few helper methods to using the DataMessaging APIs on Android Wear, so I don't need to keep writing the same code.

+### NodeManager
+First, you want to create a new NodeManager (usage: `new ConnectionUtils.NodeManager(GoogleApiClient, String CAPABILITY, String PATH)`

+* CAPABILITY - The capability of the node that you want to message (will expand on this in the future)
+* PATH - The URI that you want to send something to

+This starts a